Computer

 d4lt4, a 2018 15-inch MacBook Pro

-My laptop is a 2018 15" MacBook Pro with 32GB DDR4 RAM, an Intel UHD 630 and an additional AMD Radeon Pro 560X 4GB on-board graphics card.
+I still own a beaten up 2018 15" MacBook Pro with 32GB DDR4 RAM, an Intel UHD 630 and an additional AMD Radeon Pro 560X 4GB on-board graphics card.
 It’s one of those MacBooks without a physical escape key.
+These days I rarely use it anymore.

 ComponentDetails